- The GitLab Pages daemon

 - TLS certificate.
 Can be either Wildcard, or any other type meeting the requirements.

 NGINX proxies all requests to the daemon.
-Pages daemon doesn’t listen to the outside world.
+Pages daemon doesn’t listen to the public internet.

 - Place the wildcard TLS certificate for